RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 **Note**: Routes should have unique host names across a Kubernetes cluster.

-## Steps for creating a CRDB deployment with Service Broker:
+## Steps for creating a CRDB deployment with Service Broker

 Create a cluster using the REC custom resource, with a Service Broker deployment as covered in [Getting Started with Kubernetes and Openshift]({{< relref "/rs/getting-started/k8s-openshift.md" >}}).